WSG23/yosai_intel_dashboard_fresh/README.md

 For Gunicorn deployments, host, port and log level defaults are also defined in `gunicorn.conf.py`.

-The secret key is not included in the default YAML files.
-Define `SECRET_KEY` in your environment or a `.env` file before starting the application.
+The secret key is not included in the default YAML files. **You must** set `SECRET_KEY` in your environment or a `.env` file before starting the application.
+The API now raises a `RuntimeError` if the variable is missing.
 The example scripts under `examples/` also rely on this variable through the `SecretManager` helper.

 When `YOSAI_ENV=production` the application will refuse to start unless both